Burnt Weeny Sandwich

 MASKING TAPE

-Comments
+Notes & Comments

-From: MDec500157
+MDec500157

 Somewhere, I might still have an "underground" newspaper from the '60s that mentions 'Frank Zappa's latest short film "Burnt Weenie Sandwich" or something to that effect, which still puzzles me.
 Was there an aborted film with the orignal Mothers after the aborted original Uncle Meat?

-From: Biffyshrew
+Biffyshrew

 The Burnt Weeny Sandwich film was completed.
 It's about 17 or so minutes long and consists largely of footage of the Berlin riot.
-It's been shown at least once since its initial five showings in 1970--I was fortunate enough to see it at the Pacific Film Archive showing a few years back.
+It's been shown at least once since its initial five showings in 1970—I was fortunate enough to see it at the Pacific Film Archive showing a few years back.

-A 20-minute film "Burnt Weeny Sandwich" was presented by Zappa on five occasions aat the San Fernando Valley State College (and again at Pacific Film Archives in Berkeley in 1991), but the film went no further.
+A 20-minute film "Burnt Weeny Sandwich" was presented by Zappa on five occasions at San Fernando Valley State College (and again at Pacific Film Archives in Berkeley in 1991), but the film went no further.
 This film, about the Mothers in Germany, and another film about the same tour were offered to colleges to make up for cancelled Mothers shows.

-From: Jon Naurin
+Jon Naurin

-Hard to describe, a hodge podge of various footage of the MOI, GTOs and Captain Beefheart.
+Hard to describe, a hodge podge of various footage of the MOI, GTO's and Captain Beefheart.
 Some of it ended up in the Uncle Meat movie.

-From: nacho hargman
+nacho hargman

 regarding Burnt Weeny Sandwich, in addition to the showings listed on your page: Jon and Peter Hinds grew up in the SF Bay Area (they still live in Millbrae) and distinctly recall seeing BWS aired twice on KQED channel 9, the local PBS outlet.
 I guess that woulda been in 71 or so.
 You can ask them if you want: omnisonic[at]webtv.net.

-From: Konrad
+Konrad

 Subject: KQED 1969